-Mission flights are defined as flights not meeting the definition of a point-to-point flight.
+Mission flights (also known as FS Special Use Mission Flights) are defined as flights not meeting the definition of a point-to-point flight.
 A mission flight requires work to be performed in the air (retardant or water delivery, fire reconnaissance, smokejumper delivery), or through a combination of ground and aerial work (delivery of personnel and/or cargo from helibase to helispot or unimproved landing sites, rappelling or cargo letdown, or horse herding).
+Special Use Mission Flights may require special pilot endorsements, flight evaluations, training and/or specialized aircraft equipment.